 Muravey spustilsya k ruch’yu: zakhotel napit’sya.
 Volna zakhlestnula yego i chut’ ne potopila.
 Golubka nesla vetku; ona uvidela — muravey tonet, i brosila yemu vetku v ruchey.
 Muravey sel na vetku i spassya.
 Potom okhotnik rasstavil set’ na golubku i khotel zakhlopnut’.
 Muravey podpolz k okhotniku i ukusil yego za nogu; okhotnik okhnul i uronil set’.
 Golubka vsporkhnula i uletela.

 This article was posted on Friday, April 13th, 2018 at 6:57 pm and is filed under Aesop's Fables, Authors, Books & Stories, Countries & Cultures, England, Fables, Languages, Leo Tolstoy, Mama Lisa, MP3's, Recordings, Russia, Russian, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply